hanabi/hanabi.github.io/docs/level-8.md

   - Since both copies of the red 4 are discarded, it is no longer possible to get a perfect score.
 (The maximum score now is 23 instead of 25.)
   - Normally, someone on the team would give a *Save Clue* to Bob's red 4 before it could get discarded.
 But since Bob's turn was immediately after Alice's turn, no-one on the team had time to save it.
 - In the previous example, on Bob's turn, since Bob *could* have the red 4 on his chop, we would say that Bob is in a *Double Discard Situation* for the red 4.
-- More formally, a *Double Discard Situation* is defined as when the previous player discards or misplays an unplayed card **and** the current player could be discarding the other copy of that card.
+- More formally, a *Double Discard Situation* is defined as when:
+  1. the previous player discards or misplays a card
+  2. **and** the current player could be discarding the other copy of that card.
 - Players agree to **never** discard in a *Double Discard Situation* if it has the potential to lower the maximum score.
 Instead, they must give some clue.
 If there are no normal *Play Clues* or *Save Clues* to give, then they are allowed to give "stall" clues, like a *5 Stall*.
 If there are no *5 Stalls* to give, they can even just "fill-in" some information on an already-clued card (and doing this should not cause a *Finesse*).
 - Let's revisit the above example to show what Bob should have done:
   - Alice has nothing to do.
 Alice discards her chop and it is a red 4.